Deutsche Wohnen & Co. enteignen: Signature collection—phase 2

 A further 349,658 signatures were collected over a four month period between 26 February and 25 June 2021.
 At least 261,000 signatures were checked, with over 175,000 of them being legally valid, exceeding the quorum of 170,000 signatures or 7% of eligible voters (German Berlin citizens) required to initiate a public referendum.
 It was the highest number of signatures ever collected in a Berlin referendum.

 Referendum vote

 The referendum passed with over one million Berliners or 59.1% of the total vote in favour.

 Expert commission

 After the referendum passed, a 13 member expert commission was established to determine the constitutionality of the referendum and its compatibility with Article 15 of the Basic Law that deals with expropriation.
 On 28 June 2023, nearly two years later, the commission concluded in its 150 page report that landlords can be expropriated and compensated with below-market value by the Berlin government.

+The coalition of CDU and SPD governing Berlin since 2023 did not draft the socialization law demanded by the referendum, but instead prepared a general framework law.
+On 12 March 2026, the Berlin House of Representatives passed this Socialization Framework Act (Vergesellschaftungsrahmengesetz) with the votes of the governing coalition.
+The law sets out conditions under which land, natural resources and means of production can be transferred to common ownership, requires such measures to be proportionate and provides for adequate compensation.
+It is scheduled to come into force two years after its promulgation; the coalition intends to have it reviewed by the courts before it takes effect.

 Second referendum

 On 26 September 2023, two years after the first referendum passed, campaign organizers announced a plan for a second referendum, a legal referendum that would be legally binding in contrast with the first one.

+On 26 September 2025, four years to the day after the referendum, the initiative presented its own draft socialization law.
+Under the draft, around 220,000 rental flats owned by large housing companies would be transferred to a public-law institution of the State of Berlin, with each company allowed to keep up to 3,000 flats.
+According to the initiative, a referendum vote on the law is not expected before 2027.

+In July 2026, the governing federal coalition of CDU/CSU and SPD agreed to introduce a federal law that would prevent the German states from transferring private rental housing into public ownership through socialization laws, a move widely seen as a response to the Berlin expropriation debate.